Fenway Park: American football

 Holy Cross takes on Boston College in 1916 at Fenway Park.
 BC won the game, 17–14.

 Football has been played at Fenway since 1912, the year the venue opened.
 In 1926, the Boston Bulldogs of the first American Football League played at both Fenway and Braves Field; the Boston Shamrocks of the second American Football League did the same in 1936 and 1937.
 The Boston Redskins of the National Football League (NFL) played at Fenway for four seasons (1933–1936) after playing their inaugural season in 1932 at Braves Field as the Boston Braves.
 The Boston Yanks played there in the 1940s; and the Boston Patriots of the 1960s American Football League called Fenway Park home from 1963 to 1968 after moving there from Nickerson Field.

 At various times in the past, Dartmouth College, Boston College, Brown University, and Boston University teams have also played college football games at Fenway Park.
-Boston College has played at Fenway the most, accumulating a record of 57–17–5.
+Boston College has played at Fenway the most, accumulating a win-loss record of 75-21–5 between 1914 and 1956.
 Boston College and Notre Dame played a game at Fenway in 2015 as part of Notre Dame's Shamrock Series.
-The annual Harvard–Yale game was played at Fenway and 2018 and 2026, as was the 2025 Secretaries Cup.
+The annual Harvard–Yale game was played at Fenway and 2018 and 2026, as was the 2025 Secretaries' Cup.

 In September 2019, it was announced that the Fenway Bowl, a postseason bowl game, would be played at Fenway Park beginning in 2020, pitting a team from the Atlantic Coast Conference against a team from the American Athletic Conference.
 However, both the 2020 and 2021 games were canceled, due to the COVID-19 pandemic.
 The bowl was finally played for the first time in December 2022, as Louisville defeated Cincinnati.